huljas/play-messages/README.md

     *     /     module:play-messages

-Start your application and you can find the tool in @messages:
+Start your application and access the tool in @messages:

     http://localhost:9000/@messages